overandor/gptme-agent-template/ARCHITECTURE.md

 ## People Directory

-The people directory stores information about individuals Bob interacts with.
+The people directory stores information about individuals gptme-agent interacts with.

 ### Structure
 - Located in [`people/`](./people)